BreakBB/DisenchantBuddy/README.md

 When [Auctionator](https://github.com/Auctionator/Auctionator) is installed, then Disenchant Buddy will also show the auction prices for the materials.

+## Compatibility

+Disenchant Buddy is compatible with and available for the following World of Warcraft versions:

+- Classic Era/HC/Anniversary :white_check_mark:
+- Season of Discovery :white_check_mark:
+- Wrath of the Lich King :hourglass_flowing_sand: (will be added soon)
+- Cataclysm :hourglass_flowing_sand: (will be added soon)
+- Retail :x: (not planned)

 ## Installation

 I suggest you use an addon manager like the [CurseForge Client](https://curseforge.overwolf.com/) to ease the installation and update process.
 You will find